There is no such thing a being baptized IN the Holy Ghost.

 So, don’t be confused by those who preach a subsequent baptism IN the Holy Ghost.
 There is no such animal!
 Now, there is a subsequent filling of the Spirit.
 But this is not a onetime occurrence.
 This is something that happens over and over in our lives as we turn from sin and yield to Christ.
 Eph 5:18 says, “And be not drunk with wine, wherein is excess; but be filled with the Spirit.”
 We see many other places besides Acts 2:4 where the disciples were filled with the Holy Ghost [Acts 4:8; Acts 4:31; Acts 9:17; acts 13:9; and Acts 13:52].
 These are mentioned to show you that for us to do what God wants us to do in the power of the Holy Ghost, we must be continually filled with the Spirit.
 He’s the one who gives us power over sin and power to serve [Rom 15:13].

 This filling of the Spirit is not something that must be accompanied by speaking in tongues.
-For more information on that problem see our question in the question archive called Is a Christian today supposed to speak in tongues?
+For more information on this subject see Unknown Tongues and Understanding Tongues.
 And being filled with the Spirit does not necessarily involve a major emotional or spiritual experience.
 The Spirit’s filling may be very calm or it may be very powerful.
 Much depends on how much sin you have to let go of and how much of your life you still have to surrender to the Lord after you get saved.

 If you are waiting on a feeling or on strong visible or verbal evidence of the Spirit’s filling you will probably end up being deceived, instead, by your flesh or by an evil spirit.
 So quit waiting on that.
 The Lord is more willing to fill you with his Spirit than you are to be filled with him.
 Just remember, you and I must be filled with the Spirit continually in order to serve God fully but we don’t have to feel anything or say anything to know that we are filled.
 And this filling is NOT a baptism in the Holy Ghost.